gomorpheus/morpheus-apidoc/source/includes/_monitor_apps.md

 Parameter | Description
 --------- | -----------
-ID | ID of the monitor app
+id | ID of the monitor app

 ## Create a Monitor App